reuters-graphics/docs_graphics-kit/pages/for_developers/components.md

 ## Driving components with Google docs

 In practice, we usually use Google docs to outline and layout our pages and to supply the text to our components.
-So when tying together your components, you may want to make them part of the block structure pre-written in `Page.svelte`.
+So when tying together your components, you may want to make them part of the block structure pre-written in `App.svelte`.
 For example:

 ```svelte
 <script>